ReproNim/module-reproducible-basics/_episodes/05-misc.md

 ## A good bug report is a reproducible one

-“Reproducibility” is at the heart of what constitutes a good bug report.
+"Reproducibility" is at the heart of what constitutes a good bug report.

 > ## References